 You can get access to the spreadsheets used to make the charts in this and other posts by becoming a member of Seattle Bubble.

-It was recently requested that I take a refreshed look at the affordability stats, so here’s an updated look at our affordability index charts for the counties around Puget Sound.
+Let’s have an updated look at our affordability index charts for the counties around Puget Sound.

 Here’s a look at the index for Snohomish County and Pierce County since 2000: